Latest updates on Covid-19 and ferry travel in Italy

 Following the end of the state of emergency in Italy, there are different ferry travel measures starting 1 June 2022.

 At the moment, passengers traveling by ferry in Italy don't need to have a Covid-19 certificate, such as the Green Pass.

 Tip: remember to comply with the rules on social distancing and the use of a protective mask on board.

 What do I need to travel to Italy by ferry from abroad?

-According to the newest ministerial decree, as of 16 December 2021, all passengers traveling to Italy by ferry from Greece, Croatia, Spain, France and Malta need to present all following documents/certificates:
+According to the current ministerial decree, passengers traveling to Italy by ferry from other countries don't need to present any Covid-19 certificate.

 Useful info: for more information about traveling to Italy from abroad, you can consult the site of the Italian Ministry of Foreign Affairs.

 Enjoying a walk on the ferry deck for some fresh air

 Traveling by ferry from Italy to other countries

 Passengers who want to take the ferry from Italy and reach the ports of Greece, Spain, France, Malta, Croatia, Albania, and Tunisia will have to comply with the regulations of each nation.